treymerkley/yendor/README.md

 Yendor is in **early** alpha.
 Expect many features to be missing or nonfunctional.
 PRs and suggestions are happily accepted!

 Yendor is built to accommodate D20, high-fantasy settings, but can be modified to be useful in other settings.
 Additionally, if any scaling feels broken, let me know.
+A big thanks to Robin Stacey, Massimo Baffoni, and everyone who contributed to [Microlite20](https://microlite20.org/), Microlite20 Purest Essence, and Microlite20 Golden Edition, whose minimal D20 rulebooks provide much of the inspiration for this project.

 ## Installation